By Elizabeth Nettleton

 NYC MIDNIGHT MICROFICTION CHALLENGE 2020

 The NYC Midnight Microfiction challenge asked writers to create a 100 word story that included an assigned genre, action, and specific word.
-Over 7600 authors joined in the challenge, and I was fortunate enough to place in the first round and receive an honourable mention in the second.
+Over 7600 authors joined in the challenge, and I was fortunate enough to win a place in the first round and receive an honourable mention in the second.
 I would love to share my entries with you, and wish everyone who made it to the third (and final) round a huge congratulations.
 Good luck!

 LEAVES OF WAR (FIRST ROUND)